adrienthebo/puppetconf2013-presentation/nanoc/content/_limitations.md

   * Like any tool, Vagrant makes tradeoffs
   * Some use cases are easier than others

+<% notes do %>
+  * Like any tool, Vagrant makes tradeoffs
+  * Some use cases are easier than others
+  * Vagrant is extremely good at some things
+  * There are cases where it's less optimized for
+<% end %>
 <% end %>

 <% slide do %>